wp-plugins/woocommerce-ajax-filters/readme.txt

 = Step 2: =
 * Install and activate plugin
 * Go to Admin area -> Appearance -> Widgets
-* In Available Widgets ( left side of the screen ) find Product Filters
+* In Available Widgets ( left side of the screen ) find AJAX Product Filters
 * Drag it to Sidebar you choose for it
 * Enter title, choose attribute that will be used for filtering products, choose filter type, choose operator( whether product should have all selected values (AND) or one of them (OR) ),